FanDuel Sportsbook PA App

 FanDuel Sportsbook PA is officially live in Pennsylvania.
 It is available on the web and as an iOS and Android app.

 New PA online sports bettors (as well as sports gamblers in other legal and live states) can take advantage of FanDuel Sportsbook’s incredible $1,000 No-Sweat First Bet today:

 Previously—as online sports bettors were well aware—one of the biggest PA online sports betting hurdles had been the lack of an iOS app for specific sportsbooks.
 Those days are now long gone, and FanDuel Sportsbook was available as an iOS app in PA at launch, and it remains that way today.

 We previously assembled a comprehensive FanDuel Sportsbook review, but in this article, we will unpack some of the details surrounding the release of FanDuel Sportsbook in PA and how to get an offer to Bet $5 and Get $150 in Bonus Bets (if their first bet wins).

 FanDuel Sportsbook PA signup bonus

 |FanDuel Sportsbook PA promo code||Offer|

-FanDuel Sportsbook PA runs a $1,000 No-Sweat First Bet offer with no promo code required in Pennsylvania.
+FanDuel Sportsbook PA runs a bet $5, get $150 in bonus bets (if your first bet wins) offer with no promo code required in Pennsylvania.

 One trend we’ve seen stand out in New Jersey is that users like to bet on local teams–NJ sportsbooks consistently take a great deal of action on Philadelphia and New York teams.
 A similar trend should develop in Pennsylvania where it’s expected that New York, Philadelphia, and Pittsburgh-area teams should draw a considerable amount of attention from bettors.
 This means that you can expect more local odds boosts specific to the Philly and Pittsburgh markets.